Need to know

 - It might be useless to you – for example, if you're unemployed, working part-time, as a casual or are self-employed, the unemployment insurance may not cover you.
-If you've a pre-existing condition, you may not be covered for disablement or death caused by that condition.
+If you have a pre-existing condition, you may not be covered for disablement or death caused by that condition.

 - It's very profitable for salespeople who usually receive a 20% commission of the premium you pay.